Helen B. Tanner

 The family extends heartfelt thanks to her care team at Piper Shores in Scarborough for their compassion and support.

-A Mass of Christian Burial will be celebrated at 11:00 a.m. on Tuesday, June 9, 2026, at St. Francis de Sales Church, 303 Bunker Hill St., Charlestown, MA.
+A Mass of Christian Burial will be celebrated at 11:00 a.m. on Tuesday, June 9, 2026, at St. Francis de Sales Church, 303 Bunker Hill St., Charlestown, MA; the family be gathered at the church at 10:15am.
 Burial will be private at a later date at Glenwood Cemetery in Everett, MA.

 In lieu of flowers, donations can be made to the Portland Parks Conservancy, 212 Canco Rd., Suite A, Portland, Maine 04103 for the Portland Harbor Common in memory of Helen’s brother Richard.